-\mathbb{N}
+$\mathbb{N}$

-A 28-to-4 serializing Channel Link chip drives the data and camera enable signals across the Camera Link cable, and the pixel clock on the camera controls the Channel Link chip data transmission.
-The four LVDS pairs are then deserialized by another Channel Link chip on the NI 1427.
+A 28-to-4 serializing Channel Link chip drives the data and camera enable signals across the Camera Link cable, and the camera's pixel clock controls the Channel Link's data transmission.
+The four LVDS pairs are then deserialized by another Channel Link chip on the NI 1426.